 Litigation attorneys are an indispensable resource if you are looking to file a legal claim, or need to defend yourself against a claim filed against you.
-While predominantly thought of as trial lawyers, there are many functions that an experienced Litigator can performs for you even if your case never goes to court.
+While litigating attorneys are most often thought of as trial lawyers, there are many functions that an experienced Litigator can perform for you even if your case never goes to court.
 Litigation attorneys can:

 - File a lawsuit on your behalf.